nautobot/nautobot/nautobot/docs/additional-features/jobs.md

     ![Adding the run action to a permission](../../media/admin_ui_run_permission.png)

+It is a key concept to understand the 3 `class_path` elements:

+- `grouping_name`: which can be one of `local`, `git`, or `plugin` - depending on where the `Job` has been defined.
+- `module_name`: which is the Python path to the job definition file, for a plugin-provided job, this might be something like `my_plugin_name.jobs.my_job_filename` or `nautobot_golden_config.jobs` and is the importable Python path name (which would not include the `.py` extension, as per Python syntax standards).
+- `JobClassName`: which is the name of the class inheriting from `nautobot.extras.jobs.Job` contained in the above file.

+The `class_path` is often represented as a string in the format of `<grouping_name>/<module_name>/<JobClassName>`, such as `local/example/MyJobWithNoVars` or `plugins/nautobot_golden_config.jobs/BackupJob`.
+Understanding the defintions of these elements will be important in running jobs programmatically.

 ### Via the Web UI

 Jobs can be run via the web UI by navigating to the job, completing any required form data (if any), and clicking the "Run Job" button.